 - Click the “+” on the top left of the Blackboard course menu, and select Content Area.

 - Enter a title for this new menu item, e.g. “Yellowdig.”

 - Check the box next to Available to Users.

 - Click Submit.

-- If you don’t want it to appear at the bottom of your course menu, hover over the link you just made and reposition it by clicking the arrows that appear on the right and dragging the link upwards.
+- If you don’t want it to appear at the bottom of your course menu, hover over the link you just made and reposition it by clicking the arrows that appear on the left and dragging the link upwards.

 - Click on the new menu item you just created to enter the content area.

 - Enter a name for the link that will appear on this page e.g. “Yellowdig Discussion Access”